TheXSVV/AnnotatedConfigs/README.md

 }
 ```

-To add a dependency using `Gradle Kotlin`:
+To add a dependency using `Gradle Kotlin DSL`:
 ```kotlin
 repositories {
     maven("https://jitpack.io")